Ginza25/3x3eyesMCD/docs/walkthrough.md

 Go to the back room.

 Talk to Guru/AkiAki/MeiMei, the founder of Kowloonism.
 After a few comments she and Raiden will leave for the Kowloon-building.

+Go to the building to the left of the locked Kowloon building.
+Go to the second floor and talk to Dr. Zhang.
+Answer yes to get the Altar Detector.

+Go outside and talk to the people outside the Kowloon building.
+The back entrance door (hidden) is now unlocked.